 These were the second velvet pumps just in the span of three days that Duchess’ debuted.
 The pumps coming from label’s 2017 Fall-Winter collection features pointy-toe with stiletto-heels.
 The €585 pumps are currently available at 24 Severs.

-Duchess finished her elegant look with Queen’s Diamond Pendant Earrings.
-She was also carrying a matching burgundy velvet clutch.
+Catherine finished her elegant look with The Queen’s Diamond Pendant Earrings.
+She was also carrying a matching burgundy velvet clutch from Prada.

 During the ceremony, William and Catherine were seen holding hands.
 It was a beautiful day just like their own wedding on April 29, 2011.